Sphinkie/Radial-V/External Hardware/Carte ecran TFT/readme.md

 - The screen runs on +5 VDC
 - The micro-SD slot is accessible through the [SD card library](https://www.arduino.cc/en/Reference/SD).
 - The LED backlight is dimmable by PWM.
-- The screen's headers are laid out so it easily sockets into the Arduino Esplora and Arduino Robot.

 ### Library